ch0min/piggy_budget_app/README.md

 -  react-native-linear-gradient: used for gradient colors.
 -  react-native-gesture-handler: used for gestures.
 -  react-native-reanimated: used for animations.
--  react-native-svg: used for SVG's.
+-  react-native-svg: used for SVG'sk
 -  react-native-pie-chart: pie chart.
 -  react-native-gifted-charts: graphs
 -  react-native-picker/picker: used for scroll wheel picker.
 -  react-native-swiper: used for monthly swiper. npm install react-native-keyboard-aware-scroll-view --save
+-  expo-image-picker: used for saving images from a user's library.
+-  base64-arraybuffer: used for images.

 **_ BUG HELPER _**